Milan Parivodić: University and Law Work

 Milan Parivodić was a lecturer in civil law and property law at the University Of Belgrade Faculty Of Laws from 1991 to 2004.
 At this time he was a legal consultant for major foreign companies and banks.
 He also worked as a consultant for the World Bank.

 In this period he served as member of several law reform commissions and participated in drafting new laws: Foreign investment law, Law on concessions, Draft law on trade, Law on registered pledge, Law on religious freedom, Law on music and scenic activities.

 He lectured on judicial training programmes for commercial court judges organised by USAID.

 He was included in the »list of 10 highly experienced law offices« by the Serbian investment and export promotion agency (SIEPA) and the Serbian ministry of foreign economic relations.
 He was on recommended lawyers list of the US, UK and German embassies in Belgrade.
-Also he was registered as patent & trade mark attorney with the Yugoslav federal intellectual property.
+Also, he was registered as patent & trade mark attorney with the Yugoslav federal intellectual property.
 He is sworn-in court translator for English language of the district court of Belgrade.

 Government

-He was appointed as a Minister of Foreign Economic Relations on October 19, 2004,replacing Predrag Bubalo who became Minister of Economy.
+He was appointed a Minister of Foreign Economic Relations on October 19, 2004, replacing Predrag Bubalo who became Minister of Economy.

 In his ministerial position Parivodić reformed areas of commercial law: drafted and defended in Parliament the Foreign Trade Law, Mortgage Law, Arbitration Law, IP Enforcement Law, and Church Property Restitution Law.

 Parivodić was awarded the Serbian Royal Order of the White Eagle, Grand Cross in February 2007.

 Parivodic headed the Serbian WTO accession process from 2005-2007.
 He negotiated and signed the EU – Serbia Textile agreement, the first agreement between Serbia and EU.
 Also, he led negotiations and signed the Central European Free Trade Agreement in 2006 for Serbia.

 He presided over the Government’s inter-ministerial Committee for improving business climate in Serbia and co-presided the Serbian - Bavarian Council from 2005-2007.

 He was a member of the Democratic Party of Serbia until 2008.